port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 </details>

 #### Service Accounts Permissions
-The main thing with Port service account is that they are treated like any other users and extend the same RBAC mechanism.
-That means you can define roles for them (Member, Admin...) or add them to teams and they will be granted with the matching permissions accordingly.
+Port service accounts are treated like any other users and extend the same RBAC mechanism.
+This means that you can define roles for them (Member, Admin, etc.) or add them to teams and they will be granted the relevant permissions accordingly.

 #### Disabling Service Account
 Service accounts can easily be disabled at any time.
-To Disable service account you will need to update it's `status` property to be `Disabled`.
+To Disable a service account you will need to update it's `status` property to `Disabled`.
 Disabled service account can no longer generating new API tokens or use existing once.
 Disabled service account can be re-enabled at any time by updating the `status` property back to `Active`.